What barriers keep Christians from being part of a discipleship community?

 Perhaps this doesn’t surprise you; in our increasingly individualized culture, 56 percent of Christians tell Barna that their spiritual life is entirely private.
 Yet, to encourage or enter these relationships, church leaders must appreciate when and how they occur—and understand why some Christians are not involved in them.

-Just 28% of Christians Is Actively Involved in Discipleship Community
+Just 28% of Christians Are Actively Involved in Discipleship Community

 First, what exactly constitutes a discipleship relationship?
 It’s not a one-size-fits-all connection, but Barna research looks at a couple key ways discipling occurs.